ericnantel/dotfiles/NOTES.md

 Date: 2025-10-03
 Delta will not display properly in Void Linux tty.
 So I might need to verify first before copying the .gitconfig.
+Date: 2025-10-03
+Emacs in no-window launch (-nw) might need we disable colorscheme if in Void Linux tty.